EdyJ/blender-to-unity-fbx-exporter/README.md

 <img src="/img/blender-to-unity-fbx-exporter-menu.png" alt="Blender To Unity FBX Exporter Menu">
 </p>

-The File Browser exposes an option to export the active collection only.
+The File Browser exposes optionos to export the active collection only and/or the selected objects only.
+If both options are checked then only the selected objects in the active collection will be exported.

 <p align="center">
 <img src="/img/blender-to-unity-fbx-exporter-options.png" alt="Blender To Unity FBX Exporter Options">